1604Nikhil/LEARNING_REACT/README.md

       // JSX --> Babel transpiles to React.createElement --> ReactElement(JS Object) --> HTML Element(on DOM).
       Therefore JSX and React.createElement are on and the same thing.
       And Babel is converting the code ,JSX to React.createElement.

+### Components in react
+    // 1.Class based components
+    // 2.Functional components

+   ### Functional components --> It's just a normal JS function with returns some JSX element or React Element (that JSX is kind of React elememt).

+   ### Babel is all transpiling the Components in React code and with help of root.render React renders the code(in HTML ) on the browser that the browser understnads.